ircv3/ircv3-specifications/client-tags/react.md

 However, reactions might also create their own context, sparking further conversation, so it might make sense to display them as a full message body.

-Clients might wish to enable a preference to allow their users to choose wheter they want to send reactions as tag-only or duplicated in the message body.
+Clients might wish to enable a preference to allow their users to choose whether they want to send reactions as tag-only or duplicated in the message body.

 Other reasons for users not to see a reaction might include: